Powerlearnproject/se-day1-assignment-delexy4life/README.md

 Improved Prompt:
 "List the architectural features of the building's exterior, including materials, windows, and entrance design."

-Why the Improved Prompt is More Effective:*

 The improved prompt is more effective because it possesses the following features
-1. Specificity*: The improved prompt asks for specific information about the building's exterior, making it clear what is being requested.
+1. Specificity: The improved prompt asks for specific information about the building's exterior, making it clear what is being requested.
 2. Clarity: The prompt is easy to understand, leaving no room for misinterpretation.
 3. Conciseness: The prompt is direct and to the point, without unnecessary words or phrases.
 4. Focus: The improved prompt focuses on a specific aspect of the building, ensuring relevant information is provided.